Ankitbhatkar/Voting_Application/README.md

-# Votezy – Online Voting System
+# Voting Web Application – Online Voting System

-**Votezy** is a full-stack online voting management system that allows creating elections, registering candidates, and tallying votes in real-time.
+**** is a full-stack online voting management system that allows creating elections, registering candidates, and tallying votes in real-time.

 ## Features
 - Create and manage elections